Smallville season 2: Superman mythology

 This season also saw the introduction of red kryptonite.
-In the fourth episode of the second season, titled "Red", Clark buys a high school ring that contains a red kryptonite gem.
+In the fourth episode, "Red", Clark buys a high school ring that contains a red kryptonite gem.
 The effects of the kryptonite were meant to act as a metaphor for drugs.
-Loeb was given the task of writing "Red" by Gough and Millar, and one of the things he decided on was that the ultimate pay off with the kryptonite would be Clark finally kissing Lana.
+Loeb was given the task of writing "Red" by Gough and Millar, and one of the things he decided on was that the ultimate pay off with the kryptonite would be Clark finally kissing Lana Lang.
 As Tom Welling describes it: "With 'Red Clark' he's completely aware of the consequences of his actions at the time, but he doesn't care!
 He doesn't care what happens to you, and he certainly doesn't care what happens to himself, because he probably realizes that nothing can happen to him.
 It's always fun to be that way, even in real life, because we're not allowed to be that way all too often".
-One of the concerns for the episode was whether the audience would embrace the idea of a "bad Clark", as Ken Biller knew that Clark would have to be "the villain of the story", but audiences did embrace the idea and after the good ratings "Red" received, the WB requested more episodes with red kryptonite.
-In contrast, Gough and the crew did not like using it because of the idea of "Clark [turning] bad", but the team asked themselves, "what if a friend slips something in your drink and you don't know it?"
+One of the concerns for the episode was whether the audience would embrace the idea of a "bad Clark", as Biller knew that Clark would have to be "the villain of the story", but audiences did embrace the idea and after the good ratings "Red" received, The WB requested more episodes with red kryptonite.
+In contrast, Gough and the crew did not like using it because of the idea of "Clark [turning] bad", but the team asked themselves, "what if a friend slips something in your drink and you don't know it?".
 This became the basis in "Rush", where Pete slips a shard of red kryptonite into Clark's pocket; it also gave the network what they wanted, but in the form of a single act instead of the entire episode.
 This element would show up again in the season finale, when Clark slips on another red kryptonite ring before riding out of Smallville on a motorcycle.
-According to Ken Biller, the moment Clark goes searching for the kryptonite is the payoff they had wanted with that piece of Superman mythology.
+According to Biller, the moment Clark goes searching for the kryptonite is the payoff they had wanted with that piece of Superman mythology.
 The show had established that red kryptonite removes Clark's inhibitions, and in the season finale, Clark is to the point that he is willing to "go 'on drugs' to solve his own pain and [...] guilt about what he's done".

 Apart from the classical Superman mythology, the creative team developed more of the show's take on Superman lore.
 In this instance, the Smallville team wanted to get rid of Clark's spaceship in the finale, because they felt that the characters would not realistically travel to the storm cellar that often.
 With the introduction of the Kawatche caves in season two, the creative team had the Kryptonian connection they needed in order to safely rid themselves of the spaceship.
 "Rush" provided an expansion on the mythology within the show as well, by explaining that Kryptonians had been to Smallville before Clark.